Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-The most studied SOT systems are composed of a metallic FM deposited on a NM layer, often capped by an amorphous or crystalline oxide layer.
-These systems present strong DL and FL SOTs, of the order of a few mT per $10^7$~A/cm$^2$ ($\xi^{j}\approx 0.1$, see Table~\ref{tableSOT}), are easy to fabricate, and compatible with established processing of magnetic materials for memory applications.
-An early experimental observation of the DL SOT in FM metals was reported by \citet{Ando2008b} in a Pt/NiFe bilayer resonantly excited by an external microwave field, by measuring the change of magnetic damping upon injection of a dc current.
+The most studied SOT systems are composed of a metallic ferromagnet deposited on a nonmagnetic metal layer, often capped by an amorphous or crystalline oxide layer.
+These systems present strong damping-like and field-like SOTs, of the order of a few mT per $10^7$~A/cm$^2$ ($\xi^{j}\approx 0.1$, see Table~\ref{tableSOT}), are easy to fabricate, and compatible with established processing of magnetic materials for memory applications.
+An early experimental observation of the damping-like SOT in ferromagnetic metals was reported by \citet{Ando2008b} in a Pt/NiFe bilayer resonantly excited by an external microwave field, by measuring the change of magnetic damping upon injection of a dc current.
 This effect was attributed to the SHE of the Pt layer and later extended to the excitation of FMR upon injection of an RF current \cite{Liu2011}.
-Evidence for the FL SOT was first reported by \citet{Miron2010} by observing that the current-induced nucleation of magnetic domains in perpendicularly magnetized Pt/Co/AlO$_x$ wires is either enhanced or quenched by applying an in-plane magnetic field at an angle of $\pm 90^\circ$ relative to the current.
-This effect was attributed to the action of a Rashba-like effective field and later quantitatively estimated by HHV measurements \cite{Pi2010,Garello2013}.
+Evidence for the field-like SOT was first reported by \citet{Miron2010} by observing that the current-induced nucleation of magnetic domains in perpendicularly magnetized Pt/Co/AlO$_x$ wires is either enhanced or quenched by applying an in-plane magnetic field at an angle of $\pm 90^\circ$ relative to the current.
+This effect was attributed to the action of a Rashba-like effective field and later quantitatively estimated by harmonic Hall voltage analysis measurements \cite{Pi2010,Garello2013}.